barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 I like the basic syntactic elements of C, but here are some complements
 * Keywords `true` and `false`
 * `:=` for assignment, `=` for equality (Pascal-style)
-* No unary pre/post increment/decrement (like Rust)
+* No unary pre/post increment/decrement
 * If clauses/loops always require curly braces, making the parenthesis around the condition obsolete (like Rust)
 * Numeric literal syntax for binary, octal, decimal, hexadecimal
 * Underscore as digit separator